 Upgrade the Q3 Roads in Brunton Park

-The Q3 service is a vital link for Brunton Park and Melbury, but local roads are being damaged by the weight of the buses and need upgrading
+The Q3 service is a vital link for Brunton Park and Melbury, but local roads are struggling under the weight of heavy traffic and in urgent need of upgrading

 Following concerns expressed by local residents about the state of some road surfaces in Brunton Park, the Focus Team surveyed the route followed by the Q3 bus service and identified no fewer than 46 separate defects, including numerous potholes, depressions in the road surface, rippling, and extensive areas of structural damage.

-By contrast, the Focus Team looked at other similar roads through Brunton Park and identified only three minor defects, highlighting the stark problems caused by the buses and other heavy vehicles.
+By contrast, the Focus Team looked at other similar roads through Brunton Park and identified only three minor defects - highlighting the stark impact that heavy bus traffic is having on this particular route.

 “In light of this evidence, we are calling on the Council to take urgent action and commit to a full reconstruction of the affected roads.
 Temporary repairs are no longer sufficient; a comprehensive redevelopment is required to ensure safety, reliability, and long-term usability.”